pearcetm/jsproteinmapper/README.md

 - Using the scroll wheel (mouse - anywhere on the widget) or pinch gesture (touchscreen - on the protein structure), you can control the zoom on the X-axis to get a closer look.
 Click (or touch) and drag lets you move the whole structure left or right.
 - Double-clicking on the protein structure will also zoom in (X-axis)
-- A double-click on a *mutation track* will zoom in on the *Y-axis of that track*, to show lower-frequency events more clearly.
+- A double-click on a *variant track* will zoom in on the *Y-axis of that track*, to show lower-frequency events more clearly.
 If you zoom in too far, the zoom level resets.
-- If you are using a PC, the mutation tracks can also be zoomed in and out using the mouse wheel while holding the shift key.
-On a touch-enabled device, you can zoom on mutation tracks using pinch gestures on the track of interest.
+- If you are using a PC, the variant tracks can also be zoomed in and out using the mouse wheel while holding the shift key.
+On a touch-enabled device, you can zoom on variant tracks using pinch gestures on the track of interest.
 - To zoom directly to an area of interest, hold shift while clicking and dragging.
 This will draw a rectangle, and the widget will zoom to that region when you release the mouse button.
-If this is done on a mutation track, you can zoom in X and Y simultaneously.
+If this is done on a variant track, you can zoom in X and Y simultaneously.

 ## Showing more information
-To see more information - for example, details of a protein domain or a mutation - simply hover your mouse (or tap a touchscreen) to reveal a popup tooltip.
+To see more information - for example, details of a protein domain or a variant - simply hover your mouse (or tap a touchscreen) to reveal a popup tooltip.

 # For developers
 ## Adding the widget to a webpage